Rise to Success: Career Highlights of Paul George

 On February 13, 2013, Paul George recorded his first career triple-double in a victory over the Charlotte Bobcats, finishing with 23 points, 12 rebounds, and 12 assists.

-On May 14, 2013, Paul George led the Pacers with 18 points, 14 rebounds and 7 assists in Game 4 of the Eastern Conference semifinals against the Knicks, in a 93–82 victory.
+On May 14, 2013, Paul George led the Pacers with 18 points, 14 rebounds, and 7 assists in Game 4 of the Eastern Conference semifinals against the Knicks, contributing to a 93–82 victory.

 September 25, 2013: Contract Extension with Pacers

-On September 25, 2013, the Indiana Pacers extended Paul George's contract, electing him to be their designated player with a "5/30" designated player extension starting in 2014.
+On September 25, 2013, the Indiana Pacers extended Paul George's contract, designating him as their designated player with a potential "5/30" extension dependent on meeting specific criteria during the 2013–14 season.

 December 2, 2013: Career-High 43 Points